octopress/escape-code/README.md

     // in Jekyll's _config.yml
     escape_code: false

-Then, to enable code escaping on a single page simply add `escape_code: true` to the page's YAML front-matter.
+Then, add `escape_code: true` to the page's YAML front-matter to enable code escaping for a single page.

 ## Contributing